 While every successful designer, at one time, designed his or her first cover, don’t let it be your cover.
 Go with a seasoned professional.
 You can find them online.

 Hire a Book Cover Designer

 Otherwise you can hire a cover designer.
 In picking the right designer from a slew of options, consider their past work.
 Do you like it?
 Would you buy that book based on the cover?
 Does their work fit your genre?

-Cover designs start at about $100 and go up.
+Discount cover designs start at about $100, but $300 to $400 is more typical, with some designers charge upwards of a couple thousand.
 While you don’t want to pay too much for a great cover, don’t take the cheapest option either.
 Your book deserves the best possible cover, so don’t be reluctant to pay for it.
 Your book sales depend on it.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!